 The Exec Committee exists to assist the Group Scout Leader in meeting the responsibilities of his or her appointment.

-Our stores hold all of our camping and activity equipment, such as our new patrol tents, cooking equipment, and safety gear such as helmets and rope for when we go abseiling.
+Our stores hold all of our camping and activity equipment in our purpose built scout hut, such as our new patrol tents, cooking equipment, and safety gear such as helmets and rope for when we go abseiling.

 Our group started in 1928 and has a full and varied history since then, growing to add a cub pack and then a beaver colony.
 We are proud to say that our waiting list is usually pretty full.
 We expanded into a second cub pack recently and may shortly need a second scout troop too.

 It can be difficult to believe that we are funded solely by our subscriptions (subs), fundraising and earning some income from hiring out our hut.
 All of our leaders are unpaid and give their time freely for the reward of seeing a difference in the boys, girls, young men and women in our care.